CHAPTER 9: TECHNIQUES OF QIGONG FOR HEALING

 Sitting upright on chairs

-(This chapter is selected from Tao Bing Fu and Yang Wei He (edit), Collection of Qigong Therapies Volume 2, Beijing People’s Publications, 1980, published in Chinese.
-This chapter, Techniques of Qigong for Healing, is by Liu Qui Zhen.
-There were some illustrations in this chapter, but they have been replaced by Shaolin Wahnam illustrations.)
+(This chapter is selected from Tao Bing Fu and Yang Wei He (edit), Collection of Qigong Therapies Volume 2, Beijing People’s Publications, 1980, published in Chinese.)

 In order to enable the public to understand how qigong can overcome illness, qigong techniques and case histories are introduced below.